Nov. existing home sales fall 2.5%, following record summer

 CHARLOTTE, N.C.
 (AP) — The market for existing homes cooled slightly in November, the National Association of Realtors said Tuesday, after climbing through the late spring, summer and early fall despite the pandemic.

-Existing home sales fell 2.5% between October and November on a seasonally adjusted basis to 5.98 million annualized units.
-That's the first decline in that figure since May, when housing market activity started recovering from the shutdowns of March and April due to the coronavirus pandemic lockdowns.
+Existing home sales fell 2.5% between October and November on a seasonally adjusted basis to 6.69 million annualized units.
+That's the first decline in that figure since May, when housing market activity started recovering from the shutdowns of March and April due to the coronavirus lockdowns.